 Q: What is DBSync SDK?

 A: DBSync SDK allows you to write your own custom adapters and extensions.
 It can be deployed to your DBSync Integration Engine with processes you need to setup.

 Q: Why do we need this additional coding?

-A: Many times Web Services exposed cannot be imported or ETL tools cannot interpret the metadata.
-This causes many other ETL tools to fail.
+A: At times, Web Services that are exposed either cannot be imported or ETL tools cannot interpret the metadata.
+This may cause ETL tools to fail.
 With our Java Adapter extensions, we can handle many of these cases very efficiently.